21st Century Learning Environments

 Supportive Environments for Flexible, Adaptable, Excellence in Learning

-The B.C.
-Education Plan is an important response to the challenges of rapid change in the 21st Century.
-It posits that to move education in B.C. from good to great, education must be adaptable, provide cross-cultural understanding, and remain flexible to support how, where, and when learning takes place.
+The BC Education Plan is an important response to the challenges of rapid change in the 21st century.
+It posits that to move education in the province from good to great, education must be adaptable, provide cross-cultural understanding, and remain flexible to support how, where, and when learning takes place.

-- Personalized learning for every student
+- personalized learning for every student

-- Quality teaching and learning
+- quality teaching and learning

-- Flexibility and choice
+- flexibility and choice

-- High standards
+- high standards

-- Learning empowered by technology
+- learning empowered by technology

 By extension, supportive space for learning must be flexible and agile in its ability to support varied modes of learning; it must provide environments that support teachers’ and student’s needs, be they intellectual, physical, social, or emotional; they must provide the tools to easily access information, digest it, and re-work and personalize it; they must support both individual and collaborative effort.